-From an early age establishing cleaning their teeth in the morning and before bed is very important and helps them to adjust to making this a daily activity.
-If they start too late, they will find it difficult to adjust to the routine later on, so start early!
+From an early age establishing cleaning children’s teeth in the morning and before bed is very important and helps them to adjust to making this a daily activity.
+If kids start too late, they will find it difficult to adjust to the routine later on, so start early!

 Children’s teeth start to develop before birth.
 There are two sets of teeth: milk teeth (also known as baby teeth) and permanent teeth.

 The first set – milk teeth